adamrneary/striker/README.md

   `CRITICAL`: Override this once.
   Setup schema mapping in order to work, `this.schema`.

-### Striker.namespace

-  `CRITICAL`: Override this once.
-  Namespace helps to understand observers property, `window` by default, change it to `window.app` or another object, which contains required collections.

 ### Striker.stat()

   Display statistic in nice coloured form.